w3c/verifiable-credentials/admin/CR-cid-Dec-2024/Approval_request.md

   * Done; officially closed on Jun 14
     * https://github.com/w3c/i18n-request/issues/234

-Note that this document is a minor re-working of the [DID v1.0 specification](https://www.w3.org/TR/2022/REC-did-core-20220719/) to generalize the technology to allow non-decentralized identifiers and systems; it also incorporates other CR documents that have been reviewed and published by the Working Group, namely the [Verifiable Credential Data Integrity 1.0](https://www.w3.org/TR/vc-data-integrity/) specification.
-The documents had lots of text, terms, and concepts in common, which have been migrated into this document to serve as a common reference.
+As said before, this document is a minor re-working of the [DID v1.0 specification](https://www.w3.org/TR/2022/REC-did-core-20220719/) to generalize the technology to allow non-decentralized identifiers and systems; it also incorporates other CR documents that have been reviewed and published by the Working Group, namely the [Verifiable Credential Data Integrity 1.0](https://www.w3.org/TR/vc-data-integrity/) specification.
+Those documents had lots of text, terms, and concepts in common, which have been migrated into this document to serve as a common reference.
 This means that the horizontal reviews on those documents largely apply to this document as well.

 Liaisons: